kyle-sung1/coolshoes/README.md

 # coolshoes
-Bot that scrapes for profitable shoes
+Script that sends the most profitable shoes to email...

+Define profitability by taking last sale price and dividing by retail price to determine ratio